Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-However, the microscopic origin of interlayer spin current vector $\big(I_{S_\alpha}^x(t),I_{S_\alpha}^y(t),I_{S_\alpha}^z(t)\big)$ [Fig.~\ref{fig:fig1}] remains unknown.
-Instead, interpretation of experiments is phenomenological and relies on intuitive notions of spin voltage or spin accumulation (a difference between nonequilibrium chemical potentials of the two spin species)~\cite{Buehlmann2020,Rouzegar2022,Seifert2023}, which then drives spin current according to semiclassical transport theories~\cite{Battiato2010,Nenno2019,Beens2022a}.
-This picture does not explain features in the THz range contained in the frequency spectrum of spin-to-charge converted current~\cite{Seifert2016} or the role played by demagnetization dynamics because spin voltage can be nonzero due to fsLP and magnetism within FM layer even if its magnetization is not changing (as is the case if its SOC is artificially turned off~\cite{Krieger2015,Zhang2000a}).
-Furthermore, another standard picture~\cite{Seifert2016,Seifert2023,Wu2017,Rouzegar2022,Jechumtal2024} is that charge current $I^x_\mathrm{NM} (t)$ flowing within NM layer, after spin-to-charge conversion takes place, is simply given by
+However, the microscopic origin of interlayer spin current vector $\big(I_{S_x}^z(t),I_{S_y}^z(t),I_{S_z}^z(t)\big)$ remains unknown.
+Instead, interpretation of experiments is phenomenological and relies on intuitive notions~\footnote[1]{Assuming that spin accumulation alone allows one to describe demagnetization and concomitant processes like spin current generation is equivalent to using only diagonal elements of time-dependent nonequilibrium density matrix.
+In contrast, recent construction~\cite{Mrudul2024} of such density matrix from TDDFT calculations shows significance of its off-diagonal elements (when represented in the basis of KS orbitals in the GS).} like ``spin voltage''~\cite{Buehlmann2020,Rouzegar2022,Seifert2023}, as a difference between nonequilibrium spin-dependent chemical potentials~\footnote[2]{Note that defining the distribution function of electrons in far-from-equilibrium quantum systems is required to extract meaningful effective spin-dependent chemical potentials from it and then define ``spin voltage'' as their difference.
+However, this is a daunting task from a rigorous viewpoint.
+This is because distribution function of equilibrium quantum statistical mechanics [where it is justified by diagonal form of density matrix in the basis of energy eigenstates, such as from grand canonical density matrix \mbox{$\hat{\rho}_\mathrm{eq} = \sum_n f(E_n)|E_n\rangle \langle E_n|$} we read off standard {\em thermal} Fermi-Dirac distribution $f(E_n)$] or semiclassical nonequilibrium theories (such as the Boltzmann equation, sometimes used to model ultrafast demagnetization while requiring a host of additional assumptions~\cite{Nenno2018,Nenno2019,Hurst2018}) is replaced in nonequilibrium quantum statistical mechanics with single-time-dependent density matrix or its generalization in the form of two-times-dependent lesser Keldysh Green's functions (GF)~\cite{Stefanucci2025}.
+Even when the distribution function is extracted via some ansatz (typically by assuming that Keldysh GFs satisfy equilibrium-like relations even in nonequilibrium), it typically has a {\em nonthermal} form that cannot be described by a single effective chemical potential and single effective temperature~\cite{Kuenzel2024,Takei2019}.}, which then drives spin current according to semiclassical transport theories~\cite{Battiato2010,Nenno2018,Nenno2019,Hurst2018,Beens2022a}.
+Beside the difficulties~\footnotemark[2] in rigorously defining distribution function in far-from-equilibrium quantum systems and extracting meaningful effective chemical potential from it~\cite{Kuenzel2024,Takei2019}, these theories also do not explain why frequency spectrum of spin-to-charge converted current~\cite{Seifert2016} contains features in the THz range or the role played by demagnetization dynamics for such features because spin voltage can be nonzero due to fsLP and magnetism within FM layer even if its magnetization is not changing at all (as is the case if its SOC is artificially turned off~\cite{Krieger2015,Zhang2000a}).
+Furthermore, another standard notion~\cite{Seifert2016,Seifert2023,Wu2017,Zhang2017b,Rouzegar2022,Jechumtal2024,Liu2021} is that the temporal profile of charge current $I^x_\mathrm{NM} (t)$ flowing within a NM layer is in {\em one-to-one} correspondence with the temporal profile of $I_{S_y}^z(t)$